Tropidonophis mairii: Etymology

 The specific name, mairii, is in honor of "Dr. Mair", an army surgeon with the 39th Regiment of Foot, who collected the holotype.

 Geographic range

-T. mairii is found in Australia, Indonesia, New Guinea, and Papua New Guinea.
+Tropidonophis mairii is found in Australia, Indonesia, New Guinea, and Papua New Guinea.

+Habitat

+The preferred natural habitats of Tropidonophis mairii are forest, grassland, and freshwater wetlands, at altitudes from sea level to 50 m.

 Description

-Dorsally, T. mairii is olive, brown, or blackish, with small black spots, or with black crossbars anteriorly.
+Dorsally, Tropidonophis mairii is olive, brown, or blackish, with small black spots, or with black crossbars anteriorly.
 Ventrally, it is lighter.
 The subcaudals and often also the ventrals are edged with black.
 The dorsal scales are strongly keeled, and arranged in 15 rows at midbody.

-T. mairii resembles some Australian venomous snakes, the taipans (genus Oxyuranus) and the rough-scaled snake (Tropidechis carinatus).
+It resembles the Australian venomous rough-scaled snake (Tropidechis carinatus).

-T. mairii rarely grows over 1 m in total length (including tail).
+T. mairii rarely grows over 1 m in total length (tail included).

+Behavior

+Tropidonophis mairii is diurnal and nocturnal, arboreal, semi-aquatic, and terrestrial.

 Diet

-Mair's keelback feeds mainly on amphibians and small lizards.
+Mair's keelback preys mainly on frogs, but also eats small fishes, lizards, and mammals.
 It is one of the few snakes that can eat cane toads (Rhinella marina), up to a certain size, without being harmed.